 If you rent a house, creating a proposal outlining your intentions is a great way to get property owners on board.
 Envision any land surrounding your house as viable food farming land; even front lawns can be turned into beautiful garden scapes.
-You can create raised bed gardens, or simply garden in the earth beneath your feet, planting vegetables you know your family loves.
+You can create raised bed gardens or simply garden in the earth beneath your feet, planting vegetables you know your family loves.
 The key is to start simple for the first year or two, building upon the knowledge you accumulated from the previous year.
-Keep vegetables organic by using organic seeds and fertilizers, and try not to use any harmful chemical solutions which can be toxic to your family and the Earth.
-Research Permaculture and how certain plants benefit each other when grown together.
-Use your own food scraps to create your own nutrient rich fertilizer by having your own compost bin.
-As a homesteader, you will find creative ways to save water too, like creating rainwater collection barrels on your property.
+Keep vegetables organic by using organic seeds and fertilizers, and try not to use any harmful chemical solutions which can be toxic to your family and the earth.
+Research permaculture and how certain plants benefit each other when grown together.
+Use your food scraps to create nutrient-rich fertilizer by having your own compost bin.
+As a homesteader, you will find creative ways to save water, too, like creating rainwater collection barrels on your property.

 Make the Most of What You Have

-If you’re living in an apartment or a condo, not to worry, you can apply all of these homesteading tips too.
+If you’re living in an apartment or a condo, not to worry.
+You can apply all of these homesteading tips too.
 It could be as simple as creating a container garden on your balcony or patio.
 If there is a good plot of land, get your neighbors in on the gardening.
-With more people on board, the owners will be more likely to allow it, and even better, it will create community.
+With more people on board, the owners will be more likely to allow it, and even better, it will create a community.

 No land to grow on?
 Look up to the rooftops and see if you could create some container gardening up above.
 Cities around the world are implementing rooftop gardening not only as a way for people to grow food but as a passive cooling method.
 Vacant lots are also perfect for creating community gardens.